bucs110/final-project-fall19-ferg-the-turtle/README.md

 ## Program Design
 * Non-Standard libraries
-    * We did not use sny non-standard libraries for this project.
+    * We did not use any non-standard libraries for this project.